 Second offense: play stands, head coach ejected.
 Player not disqualified

-A pitcher may be removed as a pitcher and return to the mound only once per inning provided the return does not violate either the substitution or charged conference rule.
+A starting Pitcher if Removed from the Mound can be Re -entered as Position Player or reentered to Pitcher Position one Time provided the return does not violate either the substitution or charged conference rule.

 A substitute or courtesy runner shall not enter the game without being reported to the home plate umpire.